 Felix Frey

-Currently I am an independent NOMIS Fellow at IST Austria in Klosterneuburg where I work together with Anđela Šarić.
-Previously, I was a Postdoctoral fellow at the Department of Bionanoscience of Delft University of Technology with Timon Idema, partially funded by an independently raised Kavli Synergy Granty at the Kavli Institute of Nanoscience Delft.
-In 2019 I completed my PhD at the Institute for Theoretical Physics at Heidelberg University in the group of Ulrich Schwarz supported by a scholarship from the Heidelberg Graduate School of Fundamental Physics.
+Currently, I am an Assistant Professor in the Soft Matter and Biological Physics Group in the Department of Applied Physics and Science Education at Eindhoven University of Technology (TU/e).
+Before joining TU/e, I was an independent NOMIS Fellow at IST Austria near Vienna, where I worked with Anđela Šarić, and a postdoctoral researcher in the Department of Bionanoscience at Delft University of Technology with Timon Idema.
+This work was partially funded by an independently raised Kavli Synergy Grant at the Kavli Institute of Nanoscience Delft.
+In 2019, I completed my PhD at the Institute for Theoretical Physics at Heidelberg University in the group of Ulrich Schwarz, supported by a scholarship from the Heidelberg Graduate School of Fundamental Physics.
+In my research, I use a combination of continuum modeling and coarse-grained computer simulations to address a wide range of problems.
+Currently, I focus on self-assembly and remodeling processes at fluid lipid membranes, with the aim of developing a comprehensive understanding of biological systems.

 news

-Mar 19, 2025 I gave a talk at the DPG Spring Meeting in Regensburg on ‘Modeling endosomal membrane budding patterns’.
-See my abstract.
+| Mar 11, 2026 | I will give a talk at the DPG Spring Meeting in Dresden on ‘Membrane reshaping across the tree of life’.
+See my abstract. |